Skip to main content

 Popular posts from this blog

-21/07/2023 Samhita Ghanathay This is an online E log book to discuss our patient's de-identified health data shared after taking her/his guardian's signed informed consent.
+22/06/ 2023 Samhita Ghanathay This is an online E log book to discuss our patient's de-identified health data shared after taking her/his guardian's signed informed consent.
 Here we discuss our individual patient's problems through series of inputs from available global online community of experts with an aim to solve those patient's clinical problems with collective current best evidence based inputs.
 This E log book also reflects my patient-centered online learning portfolio and your valuable inputs on the comment box is welcome.
-54 year old male with Fever, Vomitings and Throat pain.
-I've been given this case to solve, in an attempt to understand the topic of "patient clinical data analysis" to develope my competency in reading and comprehending clinical data - including history, clinical findings, investigations - and come up with diagnosis and treatment plan.
-Following is a brief about the case, (History as per date of admission).
-CHEIF COMPLAINTS:
+32 year old female with complaints of reduced sleep and fearfulness I've been given this case to solve, in an attempt to understand the topic of "patient clinical data analysis" to develope my competency in reading and comprehending clinical data - including history, clinical findings, investigations - and come up with diagnosis and treatment plan.
+Following is a brief about the case.
+CHIEF COMPLAINTS: 32 year old female,

-15/07/2023 Samhita Ghanathay This is an online E log book to discuss our patient's de-identified health data shared after taking her/his guardian's signed informed consent.
+17 /11/2021 Samhita Ghanathay This is an online E log book to discuss our patient's de-identified health data shared after taking her/his guardian's signed informed consent.
 Here we discuss our individual patient's problems through series of inputs from available global online community of experts with an aim to solve those patient's clinical problems with collective current best evidence based inputs.
 This E log book also reflects my patient-centered online learning portfolio and your valuable inputs on the comment box is welcome.
-55 year old male with complaints of shortness of breath and pedal oedema.
+65 year old female with complaints of swelling of lower limbs, Shortness Of Breath and decreased urination.
 I've been given this case to solve, in an attempt to understand the topic of "patient clinical data analysis" to develope my competency in reading and comprehending clinical data - including history, clinical findings, investigations - and come up with diagnosis and treatment plan.
-Following is a brief about the case, (History as per date of admission).
+Following is a brief about the case,